shayonj/pg_easy_replicate/README.md

 ### Adding internal user to pgBouncer `userlist`

 `pg_easy_replicate` creates a special user to orchestrate the replication.
-If you us pgBouncer, you may need to allow `pger_su_h1a4fb` as a user that can perform login by adding it to the `userlist`.
+If you use pgBouncer, you may need to allow `pger_su_h1a4fb` as a user that can perform login by adding it to the `userlist`.

 ## Contributing